Setup

 function.

-define a color for each letter you use in your pixel art.
+You can define a color for each letter you use in your pixel art.
 To create a color use the q5 color

 function which